How Long Does it Take to Become a Nurse?

 You could start working as a nurse in as little as two years, though your journey may take longer depending on the nursing degree you earn and the type of nursing job you hope to land.

-Some common credentials, licenses and types of nursing include:
+Some common credentials, licenses and types of nursing, which may require education and training beyond SNHU's nursing programs, include:

 - Certified nursing assistants (CNA)